-Chorio is Kimolo’s capital and will host a great number of visitors when they are not heading towards the port at Psathi.
-This village can be found on the southwestern side of the Island, just below Mount Xaplovouni’s shadow.
-This town is blessed to have a few main squares rather than the canonical one in all other islands.
-Expect to come across whitewashed houses with bright blue doors and domed roofs.
+Chorio is Kimolo’s capital and welcomes a great number of visitors when they are not heading towards the port.
+This village is on the southwestern side of the island, just under Mount Xaplovouni’s shadow.
+This town is blessed to have just some main squares fewer than other islands do.
+Wandering in the narrow streets admire the whitewashed houses with bright blue doors and domed-roof churches.

-The historical archive of the Island is stored at Chorio’s heart.
+The historical archive of the island is kept at Chorio’s heart.
 This museum houses relics and artefacts dating back to thousands of years.
-This is one very detailed museum and comes with plenty of diagrams and photos regarding an item on display.
-The museum is located just across the Metropolitan Church of Panagia Odigitria.
+This is one very detailed museum exhibiting diagrams and photos regarding all items in display.
+The museum is located just across the Cathedral Church of Panagia Odigitria.

-One thing you should expect with a Cycladic flair of the smaller islands is the presence of a medieval castle.
-And Chorio has one, dubbed the ‘Kastro’.
-This preserve of medieval history is made up of two sections and can be found at the foothills of the mountain.
+One thing you always find in small Cycladic islands is the presence of a medieval castle.
+Chorio is no exception.
+The ‘Kastro’ since the medieval times is made up of two sections at the foothill of the mountain.
 The inner section houses the Church of the Birth of Christ, an inner courtyard and some small houses that date back to the 15th century.
-The outer section is comprised of a narrow alleyway with numerous houses.
+The outer section has a narrow alleyway with numerous houses too.

-Kimolos is one of the best places to acquire handcrafted wares and traditional artisan souvenirs.
+Kimolos is one of the best places to buy handcrafted items and traditional artisan souvenirs.
 There are a few shops in Chorio and near the port of Psathi and stock unique creations of Greek artists.

 Where to eat in Kimolos

-Even for a rather small island, Kimolos has a generous choice of dining options that will engage your culinary experience with a serving of Mediterranean classic
+Even for a rather small island, Kimolos has a generous choice of dining options that will satisfy your culinary needs with dishes of typical Mediterranean diet.

-- Experience an authentic Greek cuisine serving at Sardis Restaurant
+- Experience traditional Greek cuisine at ‘Sardis’ Restaurant

-On your way to the beach of Aliki, you will come across a popular family-taverna serving you with authentic traditional foods.
-When you are here, make sure you try a mix of hearty dishes such as the Mostra salad, a mixture of Xino cheese, sun-dried tomatoes, olive slices, caper leaves and fresh tomatoes.
-Additionally, feel free to throw in some appetizers such as Ladenia and fried tomato balls.
+On your way to the Aliki beach, you will come across a popular family tavern serving the best authentic traditional foods.
+When you are there, don’t hesitate to try a mix of hearty dishes such as the Mostra salad, a mixture of ‘Xino’ (sour) cheese, sun-dried tomatoes, olive slices, caper leaves and fresh tomatoes.
+Additionally, feel free to order some appetizers such as Ladenia and fried tomato balls.

 - Dine at Kali Kardia ‘Bohoris’

-Also known as the ‘Goodhearted restaurant,’ Kali Kardia will serve you with traditional cuisine all day every day.
+Also known as the ‘Goodhearted Restaurant,’ Kali Kardia will serve you traditional meals all day every day.
 You can find the restaurant at Chorio’s main street.
 The main highlights served here are the Ladera – a composition of classic vegetarian Greek dishes that are olive-oil based.
 Make sure you try the melitzanes (eggplants) that are cooked in a creamy, fresh tomato sauce.

-This is a seafront Taverna is located at the port and will offer you great servings while you burry your feet in the sand and the sea breeze caressing your skin.
-This restaurant has a wide selection of seafood options ranging from delicious octopus cooked in red wine, boiled wild greens, melitzanes, zucchini pie and the Greek salad with xino cheese.
+This is a seafront tavern at the port and offers great servings while you burry your feet in the sand and the sea breeze caresses your skin.
+This tavern has a wide selection of seafood options ranging from delicious octopus cooked in red wine, boiled wild greens, melitzanes, zucchini pie and the Greek salad with ‘xino’ cheese.

-- Experience spectacular views and tastes at Meltemi Restaurant
+- Experience amazing views and tastes at ‘Meltemi’ Restaurant

-One of the perfect ways to wind down your evening is having dinner at Meltemi Restaurant.
-They serve various offerings drawn from the local Kimolian cuisine.
-The restaurant is easily accessible from the post office and will offer you breath-taking sunset views of the Island.
+A perfect way to unwind your evening is having dinner at ‘Meltemi’ Restaurant.
+They serve various dishes from the local Kimolo cuisine.
+The restaurant is easily accessible from the post office and you will enjoy a breath-taking sunset view of the island.